AEdgecombe/Operating-Systems-and-Internetworking-2023-24-/Internetworking/Lectures/Lecture1.md

 ### Overview

 DHCP is a network management protocol that automates the assignment of IP addresses and other network configuration parameters to devices on a network.
 It simplifies network administration and reduces the likelihood of configuration errors.
+I have also undertaken LinkedIn Learning Courses in this.

 ### Key Concepts